kumahq/kuma/docs/proposals/dns-using-envoy.md

 ## What needs to be done

-- Define this new policy resource
+- Add the configuration to the Mesh resource
 - Add possibility to add UDP listeners to XDS
 - Add a new generator which will add the UDP listener with the DNSFilter to the XDS configuration

 ## Backward compatibility

-- By default, this feature won't be present until adding DNS policy
+- By default, this feature won't be used until adding DNS
 - The default configuration will make DNS names similar to what is present by default in Kuma
 - Users pick the address and port at which the DNS server runs, thus being able to run both setups concurrently

-In a future version it will be possible to have a default DNS policy to replace Kuma DNS altogether.
+In a future version it will be possible to have a default DNS configuration to replace Kuma DNS altogether.

 ## Notes